CARC 180 Active

 Cause Frequency

-Patient resides outside the coverage area The patient's documented address is outside the geographic service area of the insurance plan, and the plan requires residency within a specific region for coverage Most Common
+Patient does not reside in the plan's service area The patient's address of record is outside the payer's service area or the geographic region covered by the plan, making them ineligible for coverage Most Common

 How to Resolve